 Summers are very hot and the winters are very cold, the best time to visit Turkmenistan is during either spring or autumn.
 Otherwise, it’s always a fabulous idea to travel when there are festivals or events in Turkmenistan.

 Local laws to be aware of in Turkmenistan

 Turkmenistan is a country under dictatorship and with that comes laws that you are advised to be wary of.

 - Best not to bring up politics or the President

 - Saparmurat Niyazov, the first president, quit smoking in 1997 and so he banned smoking for everybody else, too (but only in public places).
-However, there’s a number of bars, cafes and restaurants where you can smoke.
+However, there are a number of bars, cafes, and restaurants where you can smoke.

 - Male homosexuality activity is illegal and can be punishable by a custodial sentence.
 Also, couples of the opposite sex are not allowed to share a hotel room, if the hotel is suspicious, security may call the police.

 - Be very careful taking photographs in Turkmenistan.
 If you’re unsure of taking a photo of a public building, especially in Ashgabat – check with the police, who will inevitably be watching you anyway.